SOMEWHERE (2010) is a film where nothing happens, either internally or externally.

 The film The Enchanted Cottage (1945) shows love developing between two people based on their knowledge of one another, in direct opposition to the film Sleepless in Seattle (1993) which shows love between two people who have never even met.
 The latter serves to perpetuate certain fantasies that we have about romance: that there is someone out there just perfect for me, that my life will be complete once I meet him or her and, lastly, that I don’t even have to know (or get to know) this person to feel certain they are my soul-mate.

-[Part 3 of a 4-part series] In Part I and Part II, we looked at shadow aspects in our unlived life and repressed instincts, respectively.
-In this post, we’re going to look at the archetypes of Hero and Villain in the film “Collateral.”
-(Archetypes are iconic examples of typical and recognizable patterns in human behavior).
-Through these archetypes of Hero and Villain, we split people and qualities into “good” and “bad,” what we deem as bad typically, for most of us, being repressed and put into our Shadow.
-In looking at this movie, we will see an arc of transformation, as our “hero” reclaims some of the “bad” characteristics of the “villain” to become a more integrated and fully developed person.
+Through the archetypes of Hero and Villain, we split people and qualities into “good” and “bad,” what we deem as bad typically, for most of us, being repressed and put into our Shadow.
+In looking at the movie "Collateral" we will see an arc of transformation, as our “hero” reclaims some of the “bad” characteristics of the “villain” to become a more integrated and fully developed person.